dimiphoton/dimiphoton.github.io/_projects_learning/project_test.md

 ---
 layout: project
-title: "project_test"
+title: "Project Test"
-excerpt: "A brief description of the project"
+excerpt: "A brief description of the project."
-header: "header"
 categories: [projects]
 tags: [example, project]
+header:
+  teaser: /assets/images/project-test-teaser.jpg
 ---
 Your project description goes here.
 You can use **Markdown** formatting.

 ## Features